Doing An Editing Business Differently

 It took a while, but eventually I discovered that this is the work I can get utterly lost in because I love it so much.
 Improving others’ writing (even my own) has been a lifelong passion, and sharing ways to create a more impactful statement or message?
 My version of Turkish delight.

-Believe me, I know it can be so nerve-wrecking to put your words out there, and my hope is that my storytelling and editing expertise will improve your writing and storytelling abilities while instilling the confidence to share your message without fear of looking inexperienced or unprofessional.
+Believe me, I know it can be so nerve-wracking to put your words out there, and my hope is that my storytelling and editing expertise will improve your writing and storytelling abilities while instilling the confidence to share your message without fear of looking inexperienced or unprofessional.

 You deserve to be seen and heard in your full glory, and it’d be my utter pleasure to help you proof & polish your story to help you share it with the world.

-If you’d like to work with me, discover my editorial services over here.
+If you’d like to work with me, discover my editorial services here.
 I look forward to discovering your story & helping you to proof & polish it!

 Photo by Karolina Grabowska on Pexels.com